muhammad-waleed-dar/Weather-Prediction-ML/README.md

 **Why SMOTE-Tomek?** The dataset was imbalanced (~84% No Rain vs ~16% Rain after cleaning).
 A model trained on this would be biased toward predicting "No Rain."
 SMOTE-Tomek oversamples the minority class with synthetic, interpolated samples while removing ambiguous borderline samples — resulting in a cleaner, balanced dataset.

 ---

-## Phase 2: Data Visualization & Feature Engineering ✅
+## Phase 2: Feature Engineering & Exploratory Data Visualization ✅

 **Notebook:** [`Phase2-Visualization/Visualization_FeatureEngineering.ipynb`](./Phase2-Visualization/Visualization_FeatureEngineering.ipynb)